textileio/papers/draft.md

-Currently, Collections are defined using a JSON Schema [@handrews-json-schema-02] that *describes the shape* of the underlying Entity that it represents.
+Currently, Collections are defined using a JSON Schema [@handrews-json-schema-02] that *describes the shape* of the underlying Instance that it represents.
 This is also quite similar to a document in a document-based database context.
-For example, a Collection might define a `Person` Entity, with a `first` and `last` name, `age`, etc. Collections also provide the public API (bounded context) for creating, deleting, updating, and querying these Entities.
+For example, a Collection might define a `Person` Instance, with a `first` and `last` name, `age`, etc. Collections also provide the public API (bounded context) for creating, deleting, updating, and querying these Instances.
 Lastly, they also provide read/write *Transactions* which have *serializable isolation* within the entire Store scope.
 In other words, Transactions can be assumed to be the only running operation on the entire Store.
 It is via Transactions